JezisVedToJeMojzis/SeedLink/README.md

 ```

 ## API
-The backend API is made in PHP and works with MySQL database and local directories on server.
-We have used free external server called 000webhost.com, on which we have deployed our implementation, database and additional directiories.
+The backend API is made in PHP and works with a MySQL database and local directories on a server.
+We have used a free external server called 000webhost.com, on which we have deployed our implementation, database and additional directiories.

 ### Dependencies
 - Web server that supports PHP and MySQL.